 All these examples are used at the University of Otago in one way or another.
 (It is important to know, that they do not teach any veterinary studies.)
 In 2017, just shy of 18'000 animals were used that year for research, testing and teaching at Otago.
 Although it is hard to isolate the exact number of animals used for teaching at the university, we know it is in the thousands.

-Humane Education Options
+Kind Education Options

-Then we got to the fun part of the presentation — showing off some teaching methods that are humane!
+Then we got to the fun part of the presentation — showing off some teaching methods that are non-harmful!
 Because there are so many different kinds, we made this a snapshot and just talked about a few examples of software, anatomical models and simulation manikins.

 There is a range of software programs designed to teach human and animal anatomy, and these can replace the animals used by Otago for dissection exercises.